jassercmk1/Two-Simple-Arduino-Uno-Projects/README.md

 4. The temperature readings will be displayed on the LCD screen, and the heating and cooling LEDs will indicate the status of the temperature control.
 5. Adjust the `SetTemp` variable in the code to change the desired set temperature.

-Feel free to modify the code as needed for your specific requirements.
-Enjoy your temperature control system!

 ## LED Color Cycling

 This project demonstrates color cycling using three LEDs - red, blue, and green - connected to an Arduino board.
 The LEDs will change their states in a sequential manner, cycling through different colors.